5 simple tips for preparing pumpkins and squash

 1. The easiest way to cut open a pumpkin or squash

-Place your squash on a chopping board (for larger ones you can put them on top of a cloth to stop them from moving around).
+Place your pumpkin or squash on a chopping board (for larger ones you can put them on top of a cloth to stop them from moving around).
 With a large sharp knife cut your squash in half down the middle.
 If the skin is particularly tough, you can hold your knife on top of the squash; cover both the knife and the squash with a tea towel, then use something heavy to gently hit the knife and split the squash open.

 2. No need to peel